 - Your completed application, including the non-refundable $100 application fee

 - Official transcripts verifying that you’ve earned a minimum of a master’s degree from an accredited institution.
 In addition, include transcripts from any other college(s) or universities you attended.
-All transcripts must be sent directly from the institutions to the Graduate Studies office.
+All transcripts must be sent directly from the institutions to the Admissions Office.

 - A statement of interest and intent.
 In your statement, explain your motivation for pursuing graduate studies, indicate your academic area(s) of interest, and describe how your intended program relates to your personal and professional goals.
 Typical statements are between two and three typed, double-spaced pages in length.
 Please place a header on each page with your name and date.

 - A professional writing sample which displays your research and writing skills

 - Three recommendations in support of your candidacy for admission that provide evidence of five years of experience, collaboration, and leadership in schools or education-related organizations

 - A signed and notarized New Hampshire Residency Confirmation form (NH residents only)

 - On-campus interview conducted by the doctoral admissions committee

 - Additional requirements exist for international students